Techtonique/survivalist/doc/index.rst

         :link: install
         :link-type: doc

-        The easiest way to install scikit-survival is to use `Anaconda <https://www.anaconda.com/distribution/>`_ by running::
+        The easiest way to install survivalist is to use `Anaconda <https://www.anaconda.com/distribution/>`_ by running::

-          conda install -c conda-forge scikit-survival
+          conda install -c conda-forge survivalist

-        Alternatively, you can install scikit-survival from source following :ref:`this guide <install-from-source>`.
+        Alternatively, you can install survivalist from source following :ref:`this guide <install-from-source>`.